modestyachts/imagenet-testbed/README.md

 ```
 The `plotting` directory contains the code used to generate all the plots in the paper.
 In particular, running `bash paper_plots.sh` will generate all the main plots in the main text of the paper.

 To see a full list of models or eval settings available to query for results, run `python db.py --list-models-db` or `python db.py --list-eval-settings-db`.
-This list is slightly longer than the registry list as some models as unavailable as part of this repo at this time.
+This list is slightly longer than the registry list as some models as unavailable as part of the testbed at this time.

 ## Adding Custom Models
 Adding a new model to the testbed only requires a few lines of code.
 Define a new file `src/models/new_model.py` and add your model to the `registry`.
 For example, here is the definition of a `resnet50`: